Efficient Linearizability Checking for Actor-based Systems: Background

 \subsection{Model Checking}

-Model checking has been applied in many domains to assess the correctness of programs~\cite{samc,pavlo2011,mc,modist,10.1145/1047659.1040315}, including actor systems~\cite{agha:transdpor}.
+Model checking has been applied in many domains to assess the correctness of programs~\cite{samc,pavlo2011,mc,modist,10.1145/1047659.1040315,}.
+This includes actor systems~\cite{agha:transdpor}, real-time actor languages~\cite{rt-actors}, and the Rebeca Modeling Language~\cite{rebecca}.
 Model checkers explore states a system can reach by systematically dictating different interleavings of operations (each of which is called a {\em schedule}).
 In actor systems, concurrency is constrained by the set of sent-but-unreceived messages in the system, which determines the set of \emph{enabled actions} at each point in the execution.
 Hence, it consists of exploring the set of all possible interleavings of message receives.

 This brings the issue that we are assuming a hand-shake driven model.
-This is true, but our model (and its operational semantics rules) isn't limited to that, as it offers \emph{timed actions} (real time, since it is executable, or relative ordering) for blocking and non-blocking actions.
-However, since that would need users' modulation of test input application times, schedulers do \emph{not} implement this yet.
+This is true, but our model (and its operational semantics rules) is not limited to that, as it offers \emph{timed actions} (real time, since it is executable, or relative ordering) for blocking and non-blocking actions.
+However, since that would need users' modulation of input application times, schedulers do \emph{not} implement this yet.

-This exploration is typically coupled with a set of invariants or assertions provided by the developer of the system under test.
+In model checking, exploration is typically coupled with a set of invariants or assertions provided by the developer of the system under check.
 By checking that the invariants hold in all states reachable via any schedule, developers can reason about safety and/or correctness properties of their program.